Our Blog

 ubuntu@guidanz:~/monitoring$ docker-compose up -d

-Access Prometheus using the IP and Port and you will see the Prometheus UI, http://ip_address:9090
+Access Prometheus UI using the provided IP and Port: http://ip_address:9090

-Now we will setup the Node Exporter.
-It is one of the best components used along with the Prometheus to capture metrics from the server where the Prometheus is running.
-It Captures all hardware and kernel-related metrics like CPU, Memory, Disk, Disk Read/Write, etc.
+Now we will configure the Node Exporter.
+It is one of the best components used together with Prometheus to capture metrics from the server where Prometheus is running.
+Node Exporter captures all hardware and kernel-related metrics such as CPU, Memory, Disk, Disk Read/Write, among others.

-To Install the Node exporter, simply append the docker-compose.ymlfile and prometheous.yml file as below.
+To install the Node exporter, simply append the docker-compose.yml file and prometheus.yml file as below.

 node-exporter: